George Michael: Health

 Michael struggled with substance abuse for many years.
 He was arrested for drug-related offences in 2006, 2008 and 2010.
 In September 2007, on BBC Radio 4's Desert Island Discs, Michael said that his cannabis use was a problem; he wished he could smoke less of it and was constantly trying to do so.
 On 5 December 2009, in an interview with The Guardian, Michael explained he had cut back on cannabis and was smoking only "seven or eight" spliffs per day instead of the 25 per day he had formerly smoked.
 Michael also abused sleeping pills.

 On 26 October 2011, Michael cancelled a performance at the Royal Albert Hall in London due to a viral infection.
 On 21 November, Vienna General Hospital admitted Michael after he complained of chest pains while at a hotel two hours before his performance at a venue there for his Symphonica Tour.
 Michael appeared to be "in good spirits" and responded well to treatment following his admission, but on 25 November hospital officials said that his condition had "worsened overnight".
 This development led to cancellations and postponements of Michael's remaining 2011 performances, which had been scheduled mainly for the United Kingdom.
-The singer was later confirmed to have suffered from pneumonia and, until 1 December, was in an intensive care unit; at one point, he was comatose.
+Michael was confirmed to have suffered from pneumonia and, until 1 December, was in an intensive care unit; at one point, he was comatose.
 On 21 December, the hospital discharged him.
 Michael told the press that he had undergone a tracheotomy, that the staff at the hospital had saved his life, and that he would perform a free concert for them.
-After waking from the coma, Michael had a temporary West Country accent, and there was concern he had developed foreign accent syndrome.
+After waking from the coma, Michael had a temporary West Country English accent, and there was concern he had developed foreign accent syndrome.

-On 16 May 2013, Michael sustained a head injury when he fell from his moving car on the M1 motorway, near St Albans in Hertfordshire, and was airlifted to hospital.
+On 16 May 2013, Michael sustained a head injury in a car accident on the M1 motorway, near St Albans in Hertfordshire and was airlifted to hospital.
 On 29 May, Michael's publicist confirmed that he had left the hospital and that his injuries were superficial.

-In 2014, Michael stated that he had refrained from using cannabis for one-and-one-half years.
+In 2014, Michael stated that he had refrained from using cannabis for one and one half years.
 In June 2015, he checked into a drug rehabilitation facility in Switzerland.